MarcusThum/Raspberry-Pi-Computer-Vision/README.md

 **NOTE: What if you encounter python errors? - Check for missing dependencies in the Error.
 Try to search Online. "pip install" sometimes resolves the ERROR.**

 **WANT TO CODE DIFFERENTLY?
-If you want to implement Google Home devices, you'll have to learn from other forums and install more dependencies**
+If you want to implement Google Home devices, you'll have to learn from other forums and install more dependencies.**

 **Don't Know?
 Message me.
-You can search online forums as well**
+You can search online forums as well.**

 # Design Files